HoffsMH/infra/assets/workstation/taskell.md

 ## Cold

-- keybind to just move ALL clients from one to another screen, awesomewm rid of that behavior
+- keybind to just move ALL clients from one to another screen, awesomewm rid of
 - go rm
 - thunar default save location
 - another dmenu where I can put in arb command I get a history and it opens it in new tmux window